 CF less than 1 is considered low, a range of 1 to 3 is considered moderate, 3 to 6 is high, while above 6 is considered very high (Backman et al., 1997).
-All metals analysed have CF values below 1 which suggest that the soils is unpolluted with such metals, however it was observed that the CF of Cd, Fe and Cr for sampling sites within the irrigated farmlands is significantly higher than the CF for sampling sites outside the irrigated farmlands (Fig. 2), this suggests that the application of agrochemicals within the irrigated farmlands is actively contaminating the soils with Cd, Cr and Fe although this contamination is not yet at pollution levels.
+All metals analysed have CF values below 1, which suggest that the soil is unpolluted with such metals; however, it was observed that the CF of Cd, Fe and Cr for sampling sites within the irrigated farmlands is significantly higher than the CF for sampling sites outside the irrigated farmlands (Fig. 2), this suggests that the application of agrochemicals within the irrigated farmlands is actively contaminating the soils with Cd, Cr and Fe, although this contamination is not yet at pollution levels.

 Figure 2: Comparison between concentration factors of Cd, Cr and Fe in the soils within and outside the irrigation area.

 The calculated PTEs contamination degree for soils in the study area ranged from 0.198932 for sampling site 10 (S10) to 0.596237 for sampling site 6 (S6).
 Cd less than 6 is considered low, a range of 6 to 12 is considered moderate, 12 to 24 is high, while above 24 is considered very high (Backman et al., 1997).
-The average contamination degree in the study area is 0.35 which is very low and suggest that there is no PTEs pollution in the study area however it was observed that the Cd for sampling sites within the irrigation farmlands is higher that the Cd for farmlands outside the irrigated area (Fig. 3).
-This further suggests that even though the application of agrochemicals have not led to heavy metal pollution, it is actively contaminating the soils with heavy metals.
+The average contamination degree in the study area is 0.35 which is very low and suggests that there is no PTE pollution in the study area however, it was observed that the Cd for sampling sites within the irrigation farmlands is higher than the Cd for farmlands outside the irrigated area (Fig. 3).
+This further suggests that even though the application of agrochemicals has not led to heavy metal pollution, it is actively contaminating the soils with heavy metals.

 Fig. 3: PTEs contamination degree map